-Bird-watching Opportunities at State Parks, by Region
+Bird-watching at State Parks, by Region

 Big Bend Country

-Palo Duro Canyon State Park - At this popular Panhandle park, birding enthusiasts can expect to be serenaded by Rock and Canyon Wrens along the cliffs.
+Palo Duro Canyon State Park - At this popular Panhandle park, expect to be serenaded by Rock and Canyon Wrens along the cliffs.
 In the woodlands along the Prairie Dog Town Fork of the Red River, Golden-fronted Woodpeckers are easy to find.
 The summer chorus from the cottonwoods along the river includes the Yellow-billed Cuckoo, Ash-throated Flycatcher, Blue Grosbeak and Bullock's Oriole, along with a host of resident species.

-Kickapoo Cavern State Park - The endangered Black-capped Vireo is a highlight at this park, which is located northeast of Del Rio.
+Kickapoo Cavern State Park - The endangered Black-capped Vireo is a highlight at this park, which is northeast of Del Rio.
 This species arrives in late March for nesting and departs in mid-September.
 Its cousin, the Gray Vireo, can also be found during the nesting season.
-Cave Swallows are abundant at Stuart Bat Cave, while several "borderland specialties"--including the Zone-tailed Hawk, Elf Owl, Vermilion Flycatcher, Varied Bunting and Hooded Oriole--are seen regularly.
+Cave Swallows are abundant at Stuart Bat Cave, while several "borderland specialties"--including the Zone-tailed Hawk, Elf Owl, Vermilion Flycatcher, Varied Bunting and Hooded Oriole--appear regularly.

 Prairies and Lakes

 Fort Parker State Park - Surrounded by woodlands, this park offers habitats for water birds and forest birds.
 Red-headed Woodpeckers are easy to find year-round.
-Among the rafts of wood ducks on the lake, look for Anhinga, a large, dark water bird with long, loosely-jointed tail.
+Among the rafts of wood ducks on the lake, look for Anhinga, a large, dark water bird with a long, loosely-jointed tail.
 A variety of herons and egrets use the trees surrounding the lake, especially Black-crowned and Yellow-crowned Night Herons.

 Caddo Lake State Park - A spring and summer chorus of Prothonotary and Yellow-throated Warblers along the maze of tree-lined canals characterizes this birding spot.
 Mature floodplain woodlands and cypress-lined waterways with thickets provide food and shelter for typical Northeast Texas birds.
 A silent canoe ride through the maze of canals will reveal Wood Ducks in abundance, along with a variety of other waterfowl, herons and egrets.